 During the next few weeks, mailboxes will be stuffed with Christmas catalogs and shopping guides vying for attention this holiday season.
 They will shine and sparkle with pretty items that range from the useful to the useless.
 But what if, in the season of giving, individual’s generosity is the gift of opportunity to learn or to explore?

 The Tulsa Community College Foundation has created the ultimate gift catalog, featuring scholarships, learning opportunities and educational experiences for students.
 Launched in time for the holiday season, The Wish Book 2016, in print and online, details gift-giving opportunities for those looking for something a little different.

-“The Wish Book reimagines education giving opportunities and uses Neiman Marcus’ The Christmas Book as inspiration,” Lauren Brookey, president of the TCC Foundation says.
+“The Wish Book reimagines education giving opportunities and uses Neiman Marcus’ The Christmas Book as inspiration,” Lauren Brookey, president of the Foundation says.

-The 17 projects featured in The Wish Book range from helping students in the Honors program to providing students an opportunity to learn about their heritage in the African country of Ghana or study at NASA’s Jet Propulsion Lab in California.
+The 17 projects featured in The Wish Book range from helping students in the Honors program to providing students an opportunity to learn about their heritage in the African country of Ghana or study at ’s Jet Propulsion Lab in California.
 Other projects include a new laboratory for biology students with naming rights, underwriting a student art competition or financing a mock courtroom renovation.

 “The Wish Book is timed to capitalize on holiday giving as individuals look for that unique gift to give.
 Most of us will soon receive numerous retail catalogs with gifts that sparkle.
 The Wish Book is a catalog with opportunities – small or large – to help our students shine,” Brookey says.